 Award: Best Budget

-This Lenovo Ideapad, which ranks as one of the best laptop for programming, may not be the fanciest or most high powered laptop on the market today, but for on the go programmers and students working on coding projects, it may be all you need.
-Especially appealing as a back up or second, more portable companion to a larger laptop or desktop workstation, the Ideapad 130S benefits from a comfortable keyboard with plenty of travel, a lightweight– only a little over 2 lbs–frame, and the ability to run Windows 10.
+This Lenovo Ideapad, which ranks as one of the best laptops for programming, may not be the fanciest or most high-powered laptop on the market today, but for on-the-go programmers and students working on coding projects, it may be all you need.
+Especially appealing as a backup or second, more portable companion to a larger laptop or desktop workstation, the Ideapad 130S benefits from a comfortable keyboard with plenty of travel, a lightweight– only a little over 2 lbs–frame, and the ability to run Windows 10.

 Award: Best Performance

 WHY WE LIKE IT: A moderately priced performance laptop with good graphics features and built-in cooling fans.
 It’s good for coders, mobile and web developers, UI designers, and other professionals or students who need to see renderings or work with graphics and video files.

 While designed for gaming, this Dell laptop has plenty of specs that will be useful for programmers as well.
 First, it offers a dedicated graphics card, rare at this price range, that helps preserve CPU performance and should allow you to, say, edit a text file smoothly while a graphics project is going in the background.
 It’s also decently upgrade-friendly since unlike with some smaller laptops like the Apple MacBook Air, it has at least one slot for extra RAM, so you can easily go to 16 GB.
 It also has more serious built-in cooling than most laptops, which may come in handy when asking it to render or validate code.